ecopque/ecommerce_project/README.md

 ## Overview

-Welcome to the **Ecommerce Project**.
+Welcome to the **E-commerce Project**.
 This project is currently under construction, and it aims to deliver a complete e-commerce solution built with Django.
 The development process is ongoing, and updates will be made daily to improve and expand the functionalities.

 ## Current Status